codingmonkeys/SubEthaEdit-Modes/Documentation/Styles/StyleSheetFormat.md

 ### <a name="AdditionalInformation"></a>Additional Information:

 #### <a name="NoSSSMode"></a>Style sheet files open in CSS mode
-So far there is no stand alone `.sss` mode in SubEthaEdit right now.
+There is no stand alone `.sss` mode in SubEthaEdit right now.
 CSS highlighting is not perfect in all cases.